-Students and field instructors will be provided with information early in the practicum about the formal evaluation and submission process.
-In addition to the formal evaluation form completed electronically by both the field instructor and the student and the evaluative element of the midsemester site visit, the faculty liaison will assist the student and field instructor in evaluating the student's progress towards meeting the specific learning goals that the student had identified in his or her Learning Agreement.
-The student's field instructor will complete a formal written evaluation at the end of each semester in the field.
-The student should have the opportunity to discuss the content and then read and sign the evaluative materials written by the field instructor before they are submitted to the Faculty Liaison and ultimately the Social Work Program.
+Students and practicum instructors will be provided with information early in the practicum about the formal evaluation and submission process.
+In addition to the formal evaluation form completed electronically by both the practicum instructor and the student and the evaluative element of the midsemester site visit, the faculty liaison will assist the student and practicum instructor in evaluating the student's progress toward meeting the specific learning goals that the student had identified in his or her Learning Agreement.
+The student's practicum instructor will complete a formal written evaluation at the end of each semester in the field.
+The student should have the opportunity to discuss the content and then read and sign the evaluative materials written by the practicum instructor before they are submitted to the Faculty Liaison and ultimately the Social Work Program.
 The student's signature does not mean that the student and the instructor are necessarily in agreement about its content but rather that the student has had an opportunity to read and discuss the evaluation report with the instructor.
-Students have the right to submit an electronic addendum or rebuttal within the evaluation form, that can be viewed by the field instructor and faculty field liaison if differences have not been resolved through discussion.
-All evaluations are expected by the dates specified in the Field Education Calendar.
-These evaluation forms will be become part of the student's permanent record.
+Students have the right to submit an electronic addendum or rebuttal within the evaluation form, that can be viewed by the practicum instructor and faculty practicum liaison if differences have not been resolved through discussion.
+All evaluations are expected by the dates specified in the Practicum Education Calendar.
+These evaluation forms will become part of the student's permanent record.

-Evaluation of the Field Experience by the Student
+Evaluation of the Practicum Experience by the Student

-Students complete a self-evaluation as part of the formal end of each semester evaluation process.
-Students will also have informal opportunities to provide feedback about the field placement throughout their time in the field.
+Students complete a self-evaluation as part of the formal end-of-semester evaluation process.
+Students will also have informal opportunities to provide feedback about the practicum placement throughout their time in the internship.
 Students will also be provided with formal opportunities to verbally evaluate various aspects of the placement experience at the once-a-semester liaison visits.
-Formal written feedback about the placement experience may be solicited from the student at or before the end of the second semester of the placement and will be kept in confidential agency records by the field office.
+Formal written feedback about the placement experience may be solicited from the student at or before the end of the second semester of the placement and will be kept in confidential agency records by the practicum office.

-Evaluation of the Field Experience by the Field Instructor
+Evaluation of the Practicum Experience by the Practicum Instructor

-Field instructors will be provided with informal opportunities to provide feedback about the field experience to the faculty field liaison throughout the course of the placement.
-Field instructors will also be provided with formal opportunities to verbally evaluate various aspects of the field experience at the once-a-semester liaison visits and are also encouraged to contact the faculty field liaison and/or the Field Education Director at any time to discuss their experience with the field placement or the Social Work Program.
-Formal written feedback about the placement experience may be solicited from the field instructor at or before the end of the second semester of the placement and will be kept in confidential records by the field office.
+Practicum instructors will be provided with informal opportunities to provide feedback about the practicum experience to the faculty practicum liaison throughout the course of the placement.
+Practicum instructors will also be provided with formal opportunities to verbally evaluate various aspects of the practicum experience at the once-a-semester liaison visits and are also encouraged to contact the faculty practicum liaison and/or the Practicum Education Director at any time to discuss their experience with the practicum placement or the Social Work Program.
+Formal written feedback about the placement experience may be solicited from the practicum instructor at or before the end of the second semester of the placement and will be kept in confidential records by the practicum office.